Logo

 That trend continues today, especially with the younger population, or ‘zoomers’, and a big part of the millennial generation as well.

 Companies couldn’t ignore that trend, so everybody started going mobile.
 At the peak of mobile hype, a lot of companies engaged in unnecessary development of mobile apps just for the sake of marking their presence in the mobile app environment.
-This was largely caused by smart salespeople and marketers, who had to sell software development services, and started convincing every manager that all companies need to have mobile apps.
+This was largely caused by smart salespeople and marketers, who had to sell software development services and started convincing every manager that all companies need to have mobile apps.

 Nowadays the hype for mobile has died down, and rightfully so.
-Kids might be hooked to Instagram and Tik Tok, but adults that need professional services or products still look for them in Google, either on their computers, or their mobile devices.
+Kids might be hooked to Instagram and TikTok, but adults who need professional services or products still look for them in Google, either on their computers, or their mobile devices.

-Not just that, but the personal website movement might be coming back in a huge wave.
+Not only that, but the personal website movement might be coming back in a huge wave.
 With social media full of crap and manipulative ads, and blockchain technology enabling the sort of connection between websites that the first founders of the Web could only imagine, websites are gaining importance again.

 That’s not to say that they ever stopped being important.
 Marketers in B2B companies all know, that the main source of inbound leads is their own website with a blog and other types of rich, valuable content.